mistakia/nano-community/docs/introduction/investment-thesis.md

 This is digital money, in its most advanced form.

 The Nano ledger is a new kind of payment system.
-Anyone in the world can pay anyone else in the world any amount of value, no authorization required and with no fees.
+Anyone in the world can pay anyone else in the world any amount of value, with no authorization required and with no fees.

 That last part is essential.
 Nano is the first global digital payment system where transactions happen with no fees.
-Traditional payment systems charge fees of about 2 to 3 percent – and that’s in the developed world.
+Traditional payment systems charge fees of about <a href="https://squareup.com/us/en/townsquare/credit-card-processing-fees-and-rates" target="_blank">2 to 3 percent</a> – and that’s in the developed world.
 In lots of other places, there either are no modern payment systems or the rates are significantly higher.

 Nano's value is driven by two things: use of the payment system today and speculation on future use.
 In other words, Nano has value because of its usefulness as money, something that can be traded with no fraud, no fees, etc.